ferparra/My-Readwise/pages/10 Books That Will Fast-... (highlights).md

 	  Must read.

 	  2/ ([View Tweet](https://twitter.com/MacroAlf/status/1579184457877053441))
-	- The New Economics: A Manifesto by @ProfSteveKeen
+	- The New [[Economics]]: A Manifesto by @ProfSteveKeen

-	  Prof. Keen shutters the foundations of Neoclassical Economics and amazingly describes the differences between private & public debt and how credit creation can lead to non-linear events like financial crisis.
+	  Prof. Keen shutters the foundations of Neoclassical Economics and amazingly describes the differences between private & public debt and how credit creation can lead to non-linear events like [[financial crisis]].

 	  3/ ([View Tweet](https://twitter.com/MacroAlf/status/1579184459982974978))
 	- The Case for People's Quantitative Easing by @Frances_Coppola.